 There is also the famous passage about blasphemy against the Holy Spirit being unforgivable.
-The Christian trinitarian view being that the Spirit is part of and one with that which is God, let’s paraphrase the verse—blasphemy against God is unforgivable.
+The Christian trinitarian view being that the Spirit is part of and one with that who is God, let’s paraphrase the verse—blasphemy against God is unforgivable.
 So what do we do with that?

 Now that is worth thinking about.

 “Your mother and brothers and sisters are outside calling for you,” the crowd tells him.

 Another problem.
 There are plenty of people who go to great lengths to argue that these brothers and sisters were actually cousins, the idea being that while God could have become human in the person of Jesus of Nazareth, it is unthinkable that Mary (and Joseph) had other children.
 Let’s just go with what it says — Jesus is in his home, surrounded by an ambivalent crowd of followers and critics, when Mary and his siblings show up to intervene.